 Objectives and Study Resources

-I suggest to set up a home lab and get your hands straight on.
-Related work experience helps a lot too, obviously.
+It is inevitable to set up a home lab and get your hands on.

 LPI 304 Exam Topics Priorities and Weighting